 - Talk with your child about what happened

 - Don’t scold them (they probably already feel bad)

 - Ask them questions about what happened to help them understand

-While you can’t remove all stressors and triggers in your child’s life, you can give them tools to help cope with sensory overload in the moment and teach them how to prepare for situations in the future.
-Keep in mind, the issue if your child’s reaction to their environment, not their behaviour.
+While you can’t remove all stressors and triggers in your child’s life, you can give them tools to help cope with sensory overload at the moment and teach them how to prepare for situations in the future.
+Keep in mind, the issue is your child’s reaction to their environment, not their behavior.
 Do the work to understand the environment and your child and you should have some helpful strategies going forward.

 And, if you’re still unsure if it’s temper tantrums or sensory meltdowns; remember, the difference between tantrums (temper tantrum or otherwise) is that a temper tantrum doesn’t have a reason but sensory meltdowns are due to an overload of sensory stimuli.

 Disclaimer: The following article is around Sensory Meltdowns.
 This is also different for children who have sensory processing disorders.
 Please note these are general tips to manage sensory meltdowns.
 If your child struggles with Sensory Processing Disorder (SPD), special needs or lives or mental health condition it is best to consult a professional health professional before trying any strategies.